Improving startup performance with Lambda SnapStart - AWS Lambda

 SnapStart supports Java 11 and later Java managed runtimes.
 Other managed runtimes (such as nodejs20.x and python3.12), OS-only runtimes, and container images are not supported.

-SnapStart does not support provisioned concurrency, the arm64 architecture, Amazon Elastic File System (Amazon EFS), or ephemeral storage greater than 512 MB.
+SnapStart does not support provisioned concurrency, Amazon Elastic File System (Amazon EFS), or ephemeral storage greater than 512 MB.

 To work with SnapStart, you can use the Lambda console, the AWS Command Line Interface (AWS CLI), the Lambda API, the AWS SDK for Java, AWS CloudFormation, AWS Serverless Application Model (AWS SAM), and AWS Cloud Development Kit (AWS CDK).
 For more information, see Activating and managing Lambda SnapStart.